leanhphuongtran/from-begin-to-land-a-job/my-progress.md

 "If anyone ever comes here and read these lines, including myself, I don't know how far will I progress and wonder if I ever get a job and can take care of my family.
 I really want to do one thing that can make me proud of myself one day."

 ## Day 1: Algorithmic complexity / Big-O / Asymptotic analysis
-+Harvard CS50 - Asymptotic Notation: https://youtu.be/iOq5kSKqeR4
+- Harvard CS50 - Asymptotic Notation: https://youtu.be/iOq5kSKqeR4
-+Cracking the Coding Interview - Big O example 1 and 2 page 46
++ Cracking the Coding Interview - Big O example 1 and 2 page 46
-- George Washington
-* John Adams
-+ Thomas Jefferson

 ## Day 2: